 Unless otherwise noted, all South Dakota casinos are open 24 hours and all offer slot machines and video poker.
 Some casinos also offer: blackjack, craps, roulette, let it ride, three-card poker, ultimate Texas hold ‘em.
 Mississippi stud and poker.
 Most of the Indian casinos also offer bingo.

 The minimum gambling age is 21 at all Deadwood and Indian casinos (18 for bingo at Indian casinos).
 Interestingly, South Dakota casinos have very liberal rules about allowing minors in casinos and virtually all of the casinos will allow children to enter with their parents until about 8 p.m.
 Additionally, South Dakota is the only jurisdiction that will allow children to stand next to their parents while they are gambling.

-If you are interested in folding casinos in Sioux Falls, South Dakota then you will want to check out Royal River Casino & Hotel.
-This is the closest South Dakota casino to Sioux Falls at 40 miles North.
+If you are interested in visiting casinos in Sioux Falls, South Dakota then you will want to check out Royal River Casino & Hotel.
+This is the closest South Dakota casino to Sioux Falls at 40 miles north.